 An Enigmatic Turtle in an Enigmatic Place

-As the name implies, the Sulawesi Forest Turtle occurs in cool mountain streams in the forests of northern Sulawesi.
-Juveniles are primarily aquatic, but adults split their time under the dense forest canopy during the day and in the streams at night.
+As the name implies, the Sulawesi Forest Turtle is found in cool mountain streams in the forests of northern Sulawesi.
+Juveniles are primarily aquatic, but adults split their time between under the dense forest canopy during the day and in the streams at night.
 These turtles are omnivorous, feeding on invertebrates, vegetation, and fruit.

 Even if the trends of exploitation and habitat loss were diminished, recovery of the species is challenged by the fact that females lay only one or two eggs per clutch.
 Sulawesi Forest Turtles do exist in assurance colonies, but the species has proven difficult to maintain and breed in captivity.

 The Turtle Conservancy received a group of Sulawesi Forest Turtles that were confiscated from the illegal trade and are now maintained at our conservation center in California.
 We rely on support from donors like you to continue our work in protecting the planet’s most endangered turtles and tortoises.
 Please consider making a donation today.